The CEO Morning Routine That Carried Me Through My Hardest Year

 Under each column, I add a card for something in that area that I am really grateful for.

-Just seeing the different columns reminds me each morning of the many parts of my self and of my life.
+Just seeing the columns reminds me each morning of the many parts of myself and my life.

 The Papa part of my life was in tatters.